George James Tsunis: Nomination as U.S. ambassador to Norway

-Tsunis was nominated as Ambassador to Norway on September 10, 2013.
+Tsunis was nominated as U.S. ambassador to Norway on September 10, 2013.
 His nomination was part of a backlog of nominees for ambassador positions across the world.
 Norway had never been without a US ambassador for as long.

-Tsunis' nomination hearing generated controversy, both in Norway and in the USA, due to his confession of never having been to Norway, and his apparent ignorance of Norwegian political issues.
+Tsunis' nomination hearing generated controversy, both in Norway and in the United States, due to his confession of never having been to Norway, and his apparent ignorance of Norwegian political issues.
 According to some sources, the U.S. Embassy apologized for some statements to the Norwegian government and other involved parties in Norway.

 In statements to the press in December 2014, Tsunis indicated that he was no longer seeking the nomination as ambassador to Norway.

 U.S. ambassador to Greece

 Tsunis was nominated to be the next U.S. ambassador to Greece on October 8, 2021, by President Biden.
-Hearings were held before the Senate Foreign Relations Committee on January 12, 2022.
+Hearings on his nomination were held before the Senate Foreign Relations Committee on January 12, 2022.
 On March 8, 2022, the committee reported his nomination favorably to the Senate floor.
-Tsunis was officially confirmed by the entire Senate on March 10, 2022, by voice vote.
+Tsunis was officially confirmed by the entire Senate on March 10, 2022, via voice vote.

-Greek President Katerina Sakellaropoulou, accepted his credentials on May 10, 2022 in Presidential Mansion, Athens.
+President Katerina Sakellaropoulou accepted his credentials on May 10, 2022, at the Presidential Mansion, Athens.